A ruined holiday can be a huge disappointment having saved all year for a relaxing break from work or some quality time with the family.

 If you have made a complaint and the tour operator has responded with an offer of compensation, you won’t know if the offer is fair or not until you take legal advice.

-Our free consultation service can offer advice on the potential value of your claim if you want to make a complaint regarding a holiday illness, or an accident abroad or tap your flight details into our flight compensation checker to get an instant answer on your flight.
+Our free consultation service can offer advice on the potential value of your claim if you want to make a complaint regarding an accident abroad or tap your flight details into our flight compensation checker to get an instant answer on your flight.
 Both options will save you the time and hassle of dealing directly with the tour operators.

 How Much Compensation You Can Claim